Try something new! Consult our doctors from home.

-What should you do if you feel that you need to be seen quickly?
+What should I do if I feel that I need to be seen quickly?

 If you feel you need to be seen as an emergency on the same day, you will need to discuss this with the receptionist.
-You may then be given an emergency appointment or a GP will call you to discuss your needs.
-The way your request will be dealt with depends on our resources at any one time and is not a reflection of any assessment the receptionist has made.
+Either a GP or a nurse will phone you to discuss your health need and to agree with you what will happen next.

 All of our reception staff are fully trained to deal with your request sensitively and in complete confidence.
 They are here to help you get the services you need with the most appropriate member of staff and within an appropriate time frame.
 We understand that there may be times you do not want to discuss your health issues with a member of the reception staff but hope that you feel confident to do so on most occasions.

-You should no longer expect to get a same day appointment unless you truly have an urgent or emergency medical need.
+You should not expect to get a same day appointment unless you truly have an urgent or emergency medical need.
 If you are given an emergency appointment, you will need to be willing to attend at the time we are able to give you.